VMB-Devnet/dnac-backup-policy/README.md

 **WEBEX_RECIPIENT** - email of person to whom the confirmation message will be sent when the tool successfully runs.
 The email must be associated with a Webex Teams user.
 **RETENTION_POLICY** - number of DNA Center backups to keep.
 If set to 0, the tool will delete all backups.

-Below is the ".env" file supplied in the project:
+Below is the ".env" file supplied in the project "app" directory:

 DNA_CENTER_BASE_URL=YOUR_DNAC_FQDN_HERE
 DNA_CENTER_USERNAME=YOUR_DNAC_USER_HERE